abyssnlp/abyssnlp/README.md

 - Data Engineering using Python 🐍 and Scala
 - Data intensive Systems in Rust 🦀 and Java ☕
-- I sometimes dabble in a bit of React ⚛️ and Typescript
+- Sometimes basic frontend stuff in React ⚛️ and Typescript
 - ⚡ Reach out to me for collaborating on OSS
 - 💬 I can also help out setting up data infrastructure on the cloud or architect a data solution for your company